tutu-ru/verdaccio-activedirectory/README.md

 # verdaccio-activedirectory
-Active Directory authentication plugin for verdaccio
+Extended Active Directory authentication plugin for verdaccio.

+Firstly checks user in AD, then uses htpasswd authentication if not found.

 ## Installation